hoppscotch/hopp-cli/README.md

 $ hopp-cli post https://reqres.in/api/users/2 -c js -e
 ```

-It will preferrably open editor based on `$EDITOR` env.
+It will preferrably open editor based on `$EDITOR` environment variable.

 **For example:**
-In your environment variable if `EDITOR=code` it will open VSCode for request-body input.
-Else, it will use default editor value based on OS.
+If the environment variable is `$EDITOR=code` it will open VSCode for request-body input.
+Else, it will use default editor value based on the OS.

 | OS      | Default Editor |
 | ------- | -------------- |